Satyam-Rastogi/EagleView_API_Testing/docs/README.md

 ## Disclaimer

 This client is designed for use with the EagleView API sandbox environment.
 Ensure you have proper authorization and credentials before using with production APIs.

+> ⚠️ **Security Note**:
+> This repository currently contains hardcoded client credentials for testing purposes.
+These should be replaced with your own credentials, and in production environments, you should use environment variables or other secure methods to manage sensitive information.
+Never commit real API credentials to version control systems.